Secure Email Relay with Mailgun and Postfix

 Consider starting with a less strict policy such as p=none initially to monitor your authentication results before moving to quarantine or reject policies.
 Understanding your baseline delivery performance helps you adjust settings safely without risking legitimate emails being blocked during the transition.

-For a more detailed walkthrough of SPF, DKIM, and DMARC setup alongside practical deliverability tips, the guide on email deliverability covers this process step by step.
+For a more detailed walkthrough of SPF, DKIM, and DMARC setup alongside practical deliverability tips, our guide to email deliverability covers this process step by step.

 Routing Different Email Types Through Separate Services